-Testing by CSIR (Figure 1D-F) began in epidemiological week 38 of 2021 in four WWTPs (Herbert Bickley, Jan Smuts, and JP Marais.
+Testing by CSIR (Figure 1D-F) began in epidemiological week 38 of 2021 in four WWTPs (Herbert Bickley, Jan Smuts, and JP Marais and week 44 in two WWTPS (Carl Grundligh and Rynfield).
 The CSIR is also testing at Daveyton, Olifantsfontein and Vlakplaats, with testing commencing in weeks 42, 38, and 38, respectively (Figure 1E).
 Quantitative testing commenced by the NICD in epidemiological week 8 in Vlakplaats, and week 9 in three treatments plants (Daveyton, Hartebeesfontein and Olifantsfontein) (Figure 1E-F).
 The Waterlab (Fig 1E-F) began testing of two WWTPs in week 38 (Ronderbult and Welgedacht) and week 40 in five WWTPs (Ancor, Dekema, Harteesbonfontein, Tsakane and Waterval, and Benoni).